johnnovak/gridmonger/sphinx-docs/source/annotations.rst

     </div>

-Press :kbd:`Ctrl+T` to create a label starting from the current cell.
+Press :kbd:`Ctrl+T` to add a label starting from the current cell.
 You can select the colour of the label from four predefined colours.

 Press :kbd:`Shift+Enter` to insert line breaks into the label text.